 In past years, we have education packs (opposite) for download.
 Please note that the competitions in packs from past years are now closed.

 If you need further inspiration, you can take a look at the Ideas for Northumberland Day that we have on this website, to help those wishing to participate.

-Finally, don’t forget that we shall be presenting one school with the Jill Bradbury Award for the Most Inspiring School’ – one of our super-special ‘Northumbie Awards, made by local fused-glass artist, Helen Grierson.
-The entry forms for Northumbie Awards are available from May 1 2018 and will be found at this website.
+As we know how much pressure schools are under, we shall not be presenting a Jill Bradbury Award for the Most Inspiring School’ – usually one of our super-special ‘Northumbie Awards, made by local fused-glass artist, Helen Grierson.